masterpiece911/react-websocket-exploration/README.md

 ## Technical implementation

 This project introduces a `WebsocketManager` which handles all websocket connections and caches data for endpoints as long as a single consumer registers an intent to consume a data source.
-The Manager is acting as an *Observable* and consumers are *Observers*.
+The Manager is acting as an _Observable_ and consumers are _Observers_.
 This data is injected into React using [`useSyncExternalStore`](https://react.dev/reference/react/useSyncExternalStore), which is wrapped in hook `useWebSocketData.ts`.
 React no longer stores any websocket data, rather, the `WebsocketManager` is also a very minimal state management implementation.
+As an additional framework example, the same frontend is also implemented using [knockout.js](https://knockoutjs.com/index.html), including the Knockout adapter, in `webSocketObservable.ts`.

 ## Demo

-In the demo, you can observe the following:
+In the demo, you can observe the following (framework-independent):

 1. When sections are added, only one websocket connection per data source will be active at any given moment.

 > You can verify this behavior in the browser devtools.

 2. Initially, the websocket manager returns `{ status: 'INITIAL' }` as data.

    > The demo ui will display "no data received yet".

 3. As soon as a data source receives data from the server, all consumers are updated immediately.

-0. If any component has already received data from the server, adding a new component with the same data source will render data immediately, as it receives a cached version of the data.
+4. If any component has already received data from the server, adding a new component with the same data source will render data immediately, as it receives a cached version of the data.

-0. If all components with the same data source are unmounted, mounting a new component with this data source will again display "no data received yet", as the cache is purged.
+5. If all components with the same data source are unmounted, mounting a new component with this data source will again display "no data received yet", as the cache is purged.

-0. If all consumers of an endpoint unmount, the WebsocketManager will close the websocket connection.
+6. If all consumers of an endpoint unmount, the WebsocketManager will close the websocket connection.

-0. If the server sends unexpected data (such as a string value when expecting a JSON value) the consumers will receive a `{ status: 'UNPARSEABLE' }` message from the WebsocketManager.
+7. If the server sends unexpected data (such as a string value when expecting a JSON value) the consumers will receive a `{ status: 'UNPARSEABLE' }` message from the WebsocketManager.

 ## Vite / React / Typescript template documentation